Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 #### Coordinating with the Coffee Table Groups

 We love collaboration!
 We're happy to involve our Cofee Table Groups in our challenges whenever possible.
-Besides giving more support to our community, our goal is that the community becomes more familiar with the Coffee Table Groups and can encourage them to attend the groups more, and ultimately, give them support by volunteering their time.
+Besides giving more support to our community, our goal is that the community becomes more familiar with the Coffee Table Groups and can encourage them to attend the groups more and, ultimately, give them support through volunteering.

 ⏳ **Timeline**: When a challenge has been decided.